Why are video captions important?

-Bonus: level up with automated captions for Adobe® Premiere® Pro
+Bonus: level up with automated captions and subtitles for Adobe® Premiere® Pro

-Including captions is the only way you can ensure your content is as accessible as possible for all audiences.
+Including captions or subtitles is the only way you can ensure your content is as accessible as possible for all audiences.
 There are an estimated 360 million people who are deaf worldwide and billions who are non-native English speakers who may struggle to understand your content.
-There’s also a growing number of people who watch video without sound, which means your content will not go far unless it is captioned.
-By not utilizing and implementing captions in your work, you're closing yourself off to a potentially huge viewership, as well as denying countless people the ability to watch what they want — and enjoy it.
+There’s also a growing number of people who watch video without sound, which means your content will not go far unless it is captioned or subtitled.
+By not utilizing and implementing captions and subtitles in your work, you're closing yourself off to a potentially huge viewership, as well as denying countless people the ability to watch what they want — and enjoy it.